bmolnar91/workbook/module_web_with_python.md

 #### What type of branching strategy would you use?

-The Gitflow workflow.
+The **Gitflow** workflow.

 It relies on two long-lived branches and some short-lived ones.
-The permanent ones are the “master” and the “development.”
-The state of “master” should always be pristine; it reflects the last “good”, stable version that’s in production.
+The permanent ones are the "master" and the "development."
+The state of "master" should always be pristine; it reflects the last "good", stable version that's in production.
-The other long-lived branch is the ”develop” branch.
+The other long-lived branch is the "develop" or "development" branch.

 Short lived branches can include:

-”feature” branches
+- "feature" branches
-”release” branch
+- "release" branch
-”hotfix” branch
+- "hotfix" branch

 #### What would you do if you find a bug on the production code (master branch)?